Jane Harrison for Raleigh

 I support small businesses.
 I lead development of the NC Oyster Trail, which promotes local, sustainable seafood options.
 I understand the risks entrepreneurs take to create jobs and will advocate for their needs.

 You can count on me to advance common sense, progressive policies.
-In 2019, I completed a successful campaign to guarantee eight weeks of paid parental leave – benefitting mothers and fathers after the birth or adoption of a child – for 30,000 UNC employees.
+In 2019, I completed a successful campaign to guarantee eight weeks of paid parental leave – benefiting mothers and fathers after the birth or adoption of a child – for 30,000 UNC employees.

 GET UPDATES

 Fill out the form below if you would like email updates about Raleigh City Council.
+Follow me on social media for current Council news.
+Email jane.harrison@raleighnc.gov for constituent needs.